SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ### Managing a menu bar

-Commander supports also menu bar creation.
+Commander also supports menu bar creation.
-The logic is the same as for contextual menus: we define a group and register it under a given and we specify to the presenter to use this group as a menubar.
+The logic is the same as for contextual menus: we define a group and register it under a given root, and we tell the presenter to use this group as a menubar.

 Imagine that we have a new command to print the contact.

 ```
-EgContactBookCommand << #EgPrintContactCommand
+ContactBookCommand << #PrintContactCommand
-    package: 'EgContactBook'
+    package: 'ContactBook'
 ```

 ```
-EgPrintContactCommand >> initialize
+PrintContactCommand >> initialize

     super initialize.
     self
         name: 'Print';
         description: 'Print the contact book in Transcript.'
 ```

 ```
-EgPrintContactCommand >> execute
+PrintContactCommand >> execute

     Transcript open.
     self contactBook contacts do: [ :contact | self traceCr: contact name , ' - ' , contact name ]